guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 However using sequencing you have the possibility of finding out the root cause within 2 weeks.
 This can have tremendous beneficial effects for the patient, family, and healthcare system.

-The use of DNA sequencing in healthcare is pretty cool!
-Hospitals are *not* famous or moving fast or quickly adopting new technology.
-Now they are using the same tools as cutting edge research.

-Guillermo already talked about automation and analysis and we do about the same thing on our platform.
-Instead I will tell the story of the delivery report...

 ## Excel sheet -> Web interface